dortania/OpenCore-Install-Guide/ktext.md

   * USB fix for AMD FX systems, not recommended for Ryzen
   * Requires macOS 10.13 or newer
 * [VoodooHDA](https://sourceforge.net/projects/voodoohda/)
   * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC.
-Audio quality is noticeably worse than AppleALC on Zen CPUs
+Audio quality is noticeably worse than AppleALC on Zen CPUs.
   * Requires OS X 10.6 or newer

 ### Extras